How can I help you?

 import 'zone.js';

-The Syncfusion Grid allows you to use custom helpers inside the ng-template directive of a column.
-This feature allows you to create complex templates that can incorporate additional helper functions that are not available through the default template syntax.
+The Syncfusion® Grid supports the use of custom helpers within the ng-template directive of a column.
+This capability enables the creation of complex templates that incorporate additional helper functions beyond those available through the default template syntax.

-To use the custom helper function inside a column template, you must first add the function to the template’s context.
+To use a custom helper function inside a column template, the function must first be added to the template’s context.

-The following example demonstrates how to use a custom helper function inside the template property, using the ng-template element for the Freight column.
+The following example demonstrates using a custom helper function inside the template property, using the ng-template element for the Freight column.

 import { Component, OnInit } from '@angular/core';